“Herbert’s playing took on deeply moving vocal inflections in extreme ranges, from a low of unusual richness to a

-Oliver is a graduate of the Curtis Institute of Music where he studied with Carter Brey and Peter Wiley.
-Before starting his studies at Curtis, Oliver was a student of Clive Greensmith at the Colburn School.
-In addition, he has been greatly inspired by his studies with Pamela Frank and Dr. Ford Lallerstedt at the Curtis Institute.
+Born in San Francisco, Oliver is a graduate of the Curtis Institute of Music and the Colburn School where he studied with Carter Brey, Clive Greensmith, and Peter Wiley.
+Additional mentors include Pamela Frank and Dr. Ford Lallerstedt at the Curtis Institute.
 His competition awards include top prizes in the Lutoslawski International Cello Competition, Klein Competition, and Stulberg Competition.
-Oliver currently plays on a 1769 Guadagnini cello that belonged to the great Italian cellist Antonio Janigro, on generous loan from the Janigro family.
+Oliver currently plays on a Guadagnini cello that belonged to the great Italian cellist Antonio Janigro, on generous loan from the Janigro family.